What is PKI? The Ultimate Guide to Public Key Infrastructure

 2. Certificate Issuance – The CA needs to validate the identity of the applicant, which is typically done through credentials or by trusting another CA that has already validated the applicant.

-3. Certificate Validation – During authentication, the RADIUS server validates the certificate against its trust store and checks revocation status using CRL or OCSP to confirm that the certificate is still valid and hasn’t expired or been revoked.
+3. Certificate Validation – During authentication, the RADIUS server validates the certificate against its trust store and checks revocation status using certificate revocation list (CRL) or Online Certificate Standard Protocol (OCSP) to confirm that the certificate is still valid and hasn’t expired or been revoked.

 Certificate Policies